 Our Relationships and Sex Education programme has been created according to the Department for Education Statutory Guidance on Relationships Education (2019).
 Our programme of study for Relationships and Sex Education is taught through PSHE lessons.
-We devised our programme of study using an adjusted PSHE Association suggested programme of study following consultation with our parents.
+We teach the content of our RSE programme through the SCARF PSHE scheme of work as a spiral curriculum from Early Years.